Wolf-Fivousix/Racket/README.md

 User Bootstraping and User Auth
   ###### Show errors displaying by field.
 Image of All Fields errors => Some field errors (use guest@guest.com to show already taken e-mail) - Eventually make it into a GIF.
 Servers are shared by a joint membership table.
+ServerItem Icon styled on click using Event Capturing and Bubbling.

 ## Future Features